-Cash is carried at fair value using a Level 1 fair value measurement.
-The recorded values of GST receivable, and accounts payable and accrued liabilities approximate their carrying values due to their short-term to maturities which is the amount presented on the statement of financial position.
+Cash and investments are carried at fair value using a Level 1 fair value measurement.
+Accounts payable and accrued liabilities approximate their carrying values due to their short-term maturities which is the amount presented on the statement of financial position.